Security For Bikes

 Metal Bike Shed Tip #2: Use a security anchor inside the shed, as well as any locks on the outside!

-The owner of the shed above had, very fortunately, already fitted an anchor inside this shed and he had his high-value bicycles secured to it with a good quality chain.
+The owner of the shed mentioned above had, very fortunately, already fitted an anchor inside his shed and he had his high-value bicycles secured to it with a good quality chain.
 That person had approached us for help in improving the security of his metal shed and we had worked together to develop a variation on our popular Shed Shackle product so that it could be used in metal sheds rather than wooden sheds.
 This was the first installation of the Metal Shed Shackle, as shown in the photo below.
 The thief left empty-handed as a result.

 Metal Shed Shackle fitted - Thief beaten!